dreakess/PlaneSweep505/README.md

 SHMEM size = (BLOCKSIZE + 2*RAD)^2 * sizeof(uint8_t)
 ```

-- **Pros**: significantly reduces global VRAM accesses for reference pixels within the SAD window.
-- **Cons**: shared memory is reloaded for every Z plane (pure 3D grid), so the gain is partial compared to an approach with an explicit Z loop.
-Sensor pixels (`sensY`) are still read from global memory.

 ### Constant Memory

 All camera parameters (K, R, t matrices) are stored in **constant memory** (`__constant__`), which is a dedicated broadcast cache: when all threads in a warp read the same address, latency is equivalent to a register access.